telerik/kendo-ui-builder/docs/views/login.md

 ## Features

-* Represents the layout of the page where the users submit their credentials and access the application according to their defined user roles.
+* Represents the layout of the page where users submit their credentials and access the application according to their defined user roles.
 For more information, refer to the articles on [authentication, user roles, and authorization]({% slug authentication_kuib %}).
 * Allows you to edit some of its properties.
 For more information on which properties are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.
 * The Login view provides the Login Event Function.
 It is a function that runs when the user clicks the **Login** button (default: `onLogin`).
 You have to include any custom code for this event function in the `controller.public.js` file for AngularJS or in the `login.view.component.ts` file for Angular which are located in the `\app\src\modules\application\login` folder.
 For more information, refer to the article on [custom code]({% slug customcode_kuib %}).
 * Includes custom sections where you can add your own HTML.
-Each section is identified in the view design page with a placeholder containing descriptive text:
+Each section is identified in the view design page by a placeholder containing descriptive text:
     * Custom top HTML section&mdash;Located in the area above **Header Title**.
     * Custom middle HTML section&mdash;Located in the area below **Header Title** and above **Username Label**.
     * Custom bottom HTML section&mdash;Located in the area below **Password Label**.